programann/Phase-1-project/README.md

 This is a simple web app which the user selects a day and the site will display the the prevailing exchange rates of that day.

+The value of gold shown is of the last 30 days.

 ## How To use

 ### Requirements